The Kinabatangan Wildlife Safari Cruise in Borneo Malaysia

-A 2.5hrs boat ride away from Sandakan and we are on the Kinabatangan river to start our wildlife river safari!
+A 2.5hrs boat ride away from Sandakan and we are on the Kinabatangan river to start our wildlife river safari in Borneo!
+In this Kinabatangan Wildlife safari guide, you’ll find safari tips, what to see, and what to bring.

 What wildlife can be spotted around the Kinabatangan river?

 The Kinabatangan River flows through Sabah, eastern Malaysia, on the island of Borneo.
-It is Malaysia’s second longest river, stretching 560 kilometers from its source in the mountainous regions of southeastern Sabah to its mouth in the Sulu Sea east of Sandakan.
+It is Malaysia’s second-longest river, stretching 560 kilometers from its source in the mountainous regions of southeastern Sabah to its mouth in the Sulu Sea east of Sandakan.
+The following wildlife can be spotted in the Kinabatangan River, Borneo:

 • Proboscis monkeys